Discover Hamburg by Bike

 Bicycle, train and boat

-You can also take your bike on the Elbe ferries.
-So a bike tour can be combined well with a trip across the Elbe.
-On the harbor ferries, the entrainment is possible on all days without restriction.
-On the ferry Blankenese-Cranz the Niederelbe-Tarif is valid.
-On this line, you can take your bike all day, but a fee is charged for this.
+You can also take your bike on the Elbe ferries, which is an ideal addition to a cycle tour with a trip across the Elbe.
+You can take your bike on the harbour ferries on all days without restriction.
+On the Blankenese-Cranz route, the Niederelbe-Tarif applies, which allows you to take your bike with you all day, but for a fee.

 Alster trip